Hotline

 Boundaries

 Different operators may have different boundaries regarding self-disclosure and conversation topics.
-Both callers and operators have the right to set boundaries around how much information to share about themselves and what topics they are comfortable discussing.
+Both help-seekers and operators have the right to set boundaries around how much information to share about themselves and what topics they are comfortable discussing.

 Mandated Reporting

-While we have a strict policy against non-consensual active rescue, we reserve the right to report any call containing credible threats of violence to others and to comply with laws regarding suspected child abuse and neglect.
+While we have a strict policy against non-consensual active rescue, we reserve the right to report any call or chat containing credible threats of violence to others and to comply with laws regarding suspected child abuse and neglect.
 See a description of state laws here.

 FAQs